ls-a-fr/xml-utils-php/README.md

 ## Installation

-This library will (soon) be available on Composer.
+This library is available on Composer.
 Install it with:
 ```sh
 composer require ls-a/xml-utils
 ```